The People Behind the Places: Meet Rotorua’s Hospitality Heroes

 1220 Hinemaru Street, Rotorua city, Rotorua

 Anchoring the team at Te Pā Tū is executive chef Irihei Walker (Ngāi Tūhoe, Te Arawa, Ngāti Kahungungu).
 With over 20 years of experience, Irihei developed a love of cooking from his mother and grandmother, training abroad and honing his skills at fine-dining establishments in Australia before returning to his native Rotorua.
-The pull of te ao Māori brought him to Te Pā Tū, where he curates the story behind the three-hour feast's exquisite kai (food).
-Expect delicacies like pāua (abalone), pickled pikopiko (native fern frond) or ika mata (ceviche), and larger dishes such as confit duck leg brined for 24 hours in star anise, cinnamon, and rock salt.
+The pull of te ao Māori brought him to Te Pā Tū, where he curates the story behind the feast's exquisite kai (food).
+Expect delicacies like pāua (abalone), pickled pikopiko (native fern frond) and ika mata (ceviche), and larger dishes such as confit duck leg brined for 24 hours in star anise, cinnamon, and rock salt.

 Roaster Bob Bell at Boasters Coffee Roasters